Anastasiya-m4c/Anastasiya-s-nail-salon/README.md

 *Issue*: When viewed on extra lardge screens width is set but the content is off centre.
 *Cause*: Margin is not set.
 *Solution*: margin: 0 auto;

+*Issue*: Contrast errors shown when running WAVE evaluation tool.
+*Couse*: Accessibility contrast requirments not met by the colour palette selected for the project.
+*Solution*: Used https://venngage.com/tools/accessible-color-palette-generator to select a new colour that meets accessibility standards.

 ## Deployment
 #### Creating Repository on GitHub